 Hydrogen Boilers: An Alternative to Gas Central Heating?

 We know that we can’t go on using fossil fuels to power our vehicles, generate our electricity and heat our homes, but what are our alternatives?
-Wind, solar and hydro power are going to be a big part of the fight against climate change, but they aren’t necessarily the answer to the question of central heating.
+Wind, solar and hydro power are going to be a big part of the fight against climate change, but they aren’t necessarily the answer to the question of central heating on a nationwide scale.

 We need to find an alternative to the gas network, but is hydrogen the answer?

 ***IMPORTANT: What homeowners need to know about hydrogen: It is not yet possible to buy or install a hydrogen-ready boiler.
 The government is working with the heating industry to establish hydrogen production, storage and distribution systems to achieve a 100% hydrogen gas grid, but this is not likely to be ready in the next decade.

 The current aim is to phase in a 20:80 blend of hydrogen to natural gas by 2025.
 All condensing gas boilers manufactured and installed after 1996 are legally required to with up to 23% hydrogen, so as long as you have a modern gas boiler you will be ready for the first phase of the hydrogen network.
 When the hydrogen network is ready, most modern boilers should be able to be modified relatively simply to work with 100% hydrogen so you will not be facing significant expense or inconvenience.
 Manufacturers such as Baxi and Worcester Bosch are working on prototypes of hydrogen-ready boilers which will work with natural gas but can be switched to 100% hydrogen when required but they are not currently available to buy.